-WDC confirmed that all potential adverse effects of the modified proposal are relevant to assessment of the differences in the character, intensity and scale of adverse effects.
-This may also include any new adverse effects of the modified proposal which were not considered as part of the existing consent.
+WDC confirmed that any adverse effects are relevant in the assessment, including new adverse effects.
 The Applicant's submission provided an assessment of various potential adverse effects arising from the proposed Variation.

 Other Relevant Matters

 WDC identified the focus on integrated management as a relevant consideration, which the Applicant contested.
 I agree with WDC that the full package of conditions should be considered when considering the application against the existing consent (and the effects on the environment it seeks to manage).